Taormina

 Taormina (/ˌtɑːɔːrˈmiːnə/ TAH-or-MEE-nə, /-nɑː/ --nah, also /taʊrˈ-/, [ta.orˈmiːna]; Taurmina) is a comune (municipality) in the Metropolitan City of Messina, on the east coast of the island of Sicily, Italy.
 Taormina has been a tourist destination since the 19th century.
-Its beaches on the Ionian sea, including that of Isola Bella, are accessible via an aerial tramway built in 1992, and via highways from Messina in the north and Catania in the south.
-On 26–27 May 2017 Taormina hosted the 43rd G7 summit.
+Its beaches on the Ionian Sea, including that of Isola Bella, are accessible via an aerial tramway built in 1992, and via highways from Messina in the north and Catania in the south.

 History

-The history of Taormina dates back to before Ancient Greece established its first colony on Sicily in 734 BCE.
-After the fall of the Western Roman Empire, Taormina continued to rank as one of the more important towns of the island.
+Taormina's history dates to before Ancient Greece established its first colony on Sicily in 734 BCE in Magna Graecia.
+After the fall of the Western Roman Empire, Taormina remained one of the island's more important towns.
 Taormina followed the history of Sicily in being ruled by successive foreign monarchs.
-After the Italian unification, Taormina began to attract well-off tourists from northern Europe, and it became known as a welcoming haven for gay men and artists.
+After Italian unification, Taormina began to attract well-off tourists from northern Europe, and it became known as a welcoming haven for gay men and artists.
+The municipality of fishermen, farmers, and wealthy bourgeoisie transformed into a town of merchants, hoteliers, and builders.
+During World War II, it was the headquarters of the German Wehrmacht command, and on July 9, 1943, the feast day of its patron saint, Bishop Pancras, Taormina suffered two devastating bombing raids by Allied aircraft, destroying part of its southern section and a wing of the San Domenico Hotel, where a meeting of the German High Command was taking place.